krculp/media-analytics-docs/test-file.md

 # Test File

-This file was created to be used for trying out various merging scenarios.
+This amazing file was created to be used for trying out various merging scenarios.